Azure/azure-render-hub/docs/10-environments-overview.md

 **Azure Storage**

 By default an Azure Files share is created and can be used for input and output data.
 Qube and Deadline each have methods to automatically mount a share on the render nodes.
 See the Environment -> Storage tab for details.

 **Key Vault**

-A Key Vault service is created for each environment to storage credentials such as domain credentials, database certificates (Deadline) and other sensitive information.
+A Key Vault service is created for each environment to store credentials such as domain credentials, database certificates (Deadline) and other sensitive information.

 See [here](https://azure.microsoft.com/en-au/services/key-vault/) for more information.